eyashiro/eyashiro.github.io/pages/research-operations.md

 #### Zurich, Switzerland
 2017

-* Bioinformatic pipeline development for metagenomes
+* Bioinformatic pipeline development for metagenomes.
-* Analyzed the effect of diet on animal gut microbiomes
+* Analyzed the effect of diet on animal gut microbiomes.

 <br />